Developing Leaders for Tomorrow's Schools!

 Adding the Master of Education to the Administrative Program

 The State of Washington requires all recipients of administrative credentials to have a master’s degree.
 We offer the Master of Education degree in conjunction with our Administrative Credential program for those students who still need their master’s degree.
-Adding the master’s degree requires five additional courses (3 credits each for 15 credits total) and a comprehensive written examination in addition to the courses required for the administrative program.
+Adding the master’s degree requires five additional courses for the principal program or six additional courses for the program administrator program as well as a comprehensive written examination.

 Administrative Credential courses occur in fall and spring semesters, with one Program Administrator course and Master of Education courses occurring in summer sessions (May-July).